A BRIEF HISTORY OF STIRLING

 In the early 19th century new streets were built north of the old town, Cowane Street, Irvine Place and Queen Street.
 In 1826 Stirling gained gas street lighting and in 1833 a new bridge was built.

 However, like all towns in the early 19th century, Stirling was dirty and unsanitary and there was a disastrous epidemic of cholera in 1832.
 Partly as a result sewers were dug under the streets of Stirling in the 1850s.

 Furthermore the old town jail was built in 1847 and Stirling in 1857 Stirling gained its first modern police force.

 The Wallace Monument was built in 1869 and an infirmary was built in Stirling in 1874.
 Also in 1874 horse drawn trams began running through the streets of Stirling.
 The Smith Art Gallery and Museum also opened in 1874.

 The Old Arcade was built in 1882.
 Furthermore the Mercat Cross was restored in 1891.

-In the 19th century Stirling remained a market town and it did not become an industrial centre.
+Victorian Stirling remained a market town and it did not become an industrial center.
 However in 1848 the railway reached Stirling and the town began to grow more rapidly.
 This was partly because well to do people moved to the town and commuted to work in Glasgow.
 For the middle class new houses were built west of the old town at Abercromby Place, Clarendon Place, Victoria Place, Victoria Square and Queens Road.
 New streets were also built north of the old town such as Wallace Street, Bruce Street, Douglas Street and Union Street.

 Also because of its strategic position as the 'gateway to the Highlands' Stirling began to develop as a tourist centre.
 In 1871 Stirling had a population of 11,788.
 By 1881 that had risen to 14,000.